6 Best Cities to Visit in Ireland

 3. Limerick

-The city is also renowned for literature and many famous authors have come from here including Frank McCourt a Pulitzer Prize-winning author.
+It is not difficult to find pieces of art and culture in Limerick; the city hosts a variety of events throughout the year.
+Additionally, the city is also renowned for literature.
+Many famous Irish authors have come from here, including Frank McCourt, a Pulitzer Prize winner.
 Others include novelists Kate O’Brien and Michael Curtin.

 King John’s Castle

-Limerick is full of incredible architecture and that’s why a visit to King John’s Castle is not to be missed.
-The castle is probably limerick’s most photographed site and we totally understand why.
-It’s undeniably beautiful.
+Limerick is full of incredible architecture that will wow anyone who visits.
+That’s why visiting King John’s Castle is one of the most fascinating things to do in the city.
+The castle is probably Limerick’s most photographed site, and we totally understand why!
+It is undeniably beautiful.

 Limerick City Gallery of Art

-As we have mentioned above Limerick is an artsy place, full of culture, so we can’t forget to mention one of its best art galleries.
-Taking a trip to this gallery is a great way to see some amazing contemporary art.
+As mentioned above, Limerick is an artsy place full of culture.
+So, we can’t forget to mention one of the city’s best art galleries: the Limerick City Gallery of Art!
+Going to this gallery and exploring its displays is a great way to see some fantastic contemporary art.

-At this museum, you’ll get the opportunity to learn about Frank’s interesting life and the inspiration behind his writing.
-The museum also shows Limerick during the 1930s and a replica of Frank’s childhood home.
-Along with so much more from memorabilia and life stories that make this place a worthy visit.
+At this museum, visitors will get the opportunity to learn about Frank’s intriguing life and the inspirations behind his writing.
+The museum features an exhibit that shows Limerick during the 1930s, along with a replica of Frank’s childhood home.

 4. Belfast

-The city offers a great mix of old and new, a place where you can explore its fascinating history and iconic landmarks.
-To an exciting place known for its nightlife, culture and its success in the TV and Film industry.
-Belfast has really created a name for itself over the years, a place that people want to visit because it has so much to offer.
+The city offers a great mix of old and new, where you can admire its fascinating history and iconic landmarks alongside newer attractions.
+Belfast is an exciting place known for its nightlife, culture, and its massive success in the TV and Film industry.

 Cathedral Quarter

-This is one of the most popular areas in Belfast that is bustling with culture in the heart of the city.
-You’ll find all the best bars and restaurants in the Cathedral Quarter, also with a great art scene.
-This is where you want to head for a night out and get to know all the great bars surrounding the area.
+The Cathedral Quarter is one of the most popular areas in Belfast.
+Located in the centre of the city, it is bursting with life.
+Here, you will find all the best bars and restaurants in the city, along with a great art scene.

 Titanic Museum